Balajayani/data-analytics-project/README.md

 - Downloaded Netflix dataset from Kaggle
 - Cleaned and processed data using Pandas
 - Loaded data into MySQL
-- Visualized insights using Power BI
+- Visualized insights using Matplotlib and Seaborn

 ## Tools Used
 - Python, Pandas
 - MySQL
-- Power BI
+- Matplotlib and Seaborn
 - GitHub

 ## Setup